radumaerza/radumaerza/README.md

 - 👋 Hi, I’m @radumaerza
-- 👀 I’m interested in Fullstack Development, Mobile Development, Team Leading
+- 👀 I’m interested in Web Development, Mobile Development, Team Leading.
+What can I say?
+I am very curious.
 - 🌱 I’m currently learning everything that I need to get my work done ;-)
 - 💞️ I’m looking to collaborate on everything that is cool and helps people or solves real world problems.
 - 📫 How to reach me?
 Check my homepage.